swcarpentry/2014-04-14-wise/intermediate/git/02-collaborating.md

-The **git remote add** merely defines a nickname and a location that git will be able to communicate with for making copies of your repository.  "origin" and "upstream" are nicknames for your fork of berkeley and the "original" berkeley, respectively.
+The **git remote add** merely defines a nickname and a location that git will be able to communicate with for making copies of your repository.  "origin" and "upstream" are nicknames for your fork of JellyBeanCode and the "original" JellyBeanCode, respectively.

+## aside about branches:
+The default branch in most repositories is called the "master" branch.
+Other branches with other names can be created, but for now we will only worry about the master branch.

 git fetch : Fetching the contents of a remote
 ------------------------------------------------

 Now that you have alerted your repository to the presence of others, it is able to pull in updates from those repositories.
-In this case, if you want your master branch to track updates in the original berkeley repository, you simply **git fetch** that repository into the master branch of your current repository.
+In this case, if you want your master branch to track updates in the original JellyBeanCode repository, you simply **git fetch** that repository into the master branch of your current repository.

-The fetch command alone merely pulls down information recent changes from the original master (upstream) repository.
+The fetch command alone merely pulls down recent changes from the original master (upstream) repository.
 By itself, the fetch command does not change your local working copy.
 To update your local working copy to include recent changes in the original (upstream)